filecoin-project/venus/CONTRIBUTING.md

   * **DO enable progress**: As a contributor your _#1 priority_ should be enabling the progress of other contributors.
-When we enable our teammates we increase our leverage and velocity.
+When we enable our collaborators we increase our leverage and velocity.
 Don't be a gate-keeper, someone who introduces unactionable or unnecessary obstacles to progress.
      * Corollary: *make progress*.
 Don't get stuck.
 Ask for help.
-     * Corollary: *prioritize code reviews*.
+     * Corollary: *prioritize code reviews and requests for feedback*.
 Progress is measured by working code that delivers values to users, please help people get it merged.

   * **DO NOT create technical debt**: We have passed the point in the project where "do the simplest thing possible that works" is a good strategy.
 We need